Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Final Ultra-Steep Section on day two of the Camino InglésThe Final Push on the Ultra-Steep Section

-It is another 1/2 kilometer on the dirt path until the first top, for a total of about 2.0 kilometers on the climb thus far and a total approixmately 7.1 kilometers for the day.
+It is another 1/2 kilometer on the dirt path until the first top, for a total of about 2.0 kilometers on the climb thus far and a total of approixmately 7.1 kilometers for the day.
 Not that bad, eh?

-You walk on this path next to the E-1 for about 1/3 kilometer.
+You walk on this path next to the AP-9 for about 1/3 kilometer.
 It was rather muddy when we passed through, but improved farther along as you can see in the next photos below.

-The path walks under the E-1, pops out on the other side, shown in this photo below.
+The path walks under the AP-9, pops out on the other side, shown in this photo below.
 I would have preferred not to walk near a very busy highway, but I suppose if we had to cross over it, this wasn't a bad way to do it.

 In a very short way from the other side, we turned right onto a lane that runs parallel and below the N-651.
 Walking onward about 300 meters, we came to this intersection, below, and crossed over the road, the DP-3503 to continue to follow the lane.
-We are still climbing a bit, but since the E-1 crossing it feels much more gradual.
+We are still climbing a bit, but since the AP-9 crossing it feels much more gradual.

 Cross the DP-3503, Continue Straight On on day two of the Camino InglésCross the DP-3503, Continue Straight On

-Continue on the lane for 400 meters until it comes up and to a T-intersection with the highway, VG-1.2.
-There is a wonderful, large Gadis supermarket on your right at this intersection if your pack needs replenishing, however, if you wish for a café, just a few more meters to your right and past the Gadis is the Café Vilar do Colo, pictured below.
+However, there is a wonderful, large Gadis supermarket on your right at this intersection if your pack needs replenishing.
+If you wish for a café, just a few more meters to your right and past the Gadis is the Café Vilar do Colo, pictured below.
 This place serves the industrial area that you can see all around, and is bustling with activity.

 We were more than happy to seize the opportunity to take a break and have lunch, about 8.5 kilometers into our day since Neda.
 This place also has a nice convenience store to get snacks for your pack if needed, but most likely the Gadis will be more economical.